Exemptions and using SQE2 as an equivalence

 Passed the LPC

 If you have started or passed the LPC, or meet the SRA’s transitional requirements, you can use qualifying work experience and SQE2 as an equivalent to a period of recognised training (training contract).
 You would not need to take SQE1.
+This is not exemption but an equivalent for the LPC transitional route.

 Firstly, tell the SRA that you wish to use this option.
 You do this by completing the relevant form on their website.